superxc3/Klein-zmk/README.md

 # Klein-zmk
-ZMK Firmware for Klein keyboard https://github.com/snsten/Klein
+ZMK Firmware for Klein keyboard https://github.com/snsten/Klein.
+This is an individual private fork belongs to XC.
+Please fork [Klein-zmk](https://github.com/snsten/Klein-zmk) to edit keymap.

 # Bluetooth Connection for Klein